 - Why is our flag so symbolic?

-- What is the most important part about the Declaration of Independence?
+- What is the most important part of the Declaration of Independence?

 - Write a poem about living in America.